kanisterio/kanister/README.md

 ### 2. Protect the Application

-Next create a blueprint which describes how backup and restore actions can be executed on this application.
-The blueprint for this application can be found at `./examples/mongo-sidecar/blueprint.yaml`.
-Notice that the backup action of the blueprint references the S3 location specified in the config map in `./examples/mongo-sidecar/s3-location-configmap.yaml`.
+Next create a Blueprint which describes how backup and restore actions can be executed on this application.
+The Blueprint for this application can be found at `./examples/mongo-sidecar/blueprint.yaml`.
+Notice that the backup action of the Blueprint references the S3 location specified in the ConfigMap in `./examples/mongo-sidecar/s3-location-configmap.yaml`.
 In order for this example to work, you should update the path field of s3-location-configmap.yaml to point to an S3 bucket to which you have access.
-You should also update secrets.yaml to include AWS credentials that have read/write access to the S3 bucket.
-Provide your AWS credentials by setting the corresponding data values for `aws_access_key_id` and `aws_secret_access_key` in secrets.yaml.
+You should also update `secrets.yaml` to include AWS credentials that have read/write access to the S3 bucket.
+Provide your AWS credentials by setting the corresponding data values for `aws_access_key_id` and `aws_secret_access_key` in `secrets.yaml`.
 These are encoded using base64.

 ```bash
 # Get base64 encoded aws keys